mamorum/kaze/readme.md

 ## What is this ?
-Simple Web Application Framework in Java.

-Kaze means Wind in japanese. 風 is a Kanji character of kaze.
+Java Web Application Framework.
+Kaze means Wind in japanese.

 ## How to get it ?